vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-testing-restful-web-services/index.md

 And that's pretty much it.
 On top of this, the client offers some additional features such as:

 -   Importing and exporting request from/to an XML file.
 This can be handy when reporting bugs, so the issue can be easily reproduced.
-And also to persist request between starts of IDEA as REST client\'s state is not preserved.
+And also to persist request between starts of IDEA as REST client's state is not preserved.
 -   You can generate basic authentication header from a username and password.
 -   Request/response history is saved.
 -   Integration with JAX-RS - IDEA can detect your @Path annotations and offer them in the path field, so you don\'t have to manually search for the value.